Is your dog staring at you, waiting for a delicious meatball to fall onto the floor just for them?

 1. Raw Meat

 Dogs can eat raw meat, but there is some risk of contamination by Salmonella, E. coli, Listeria, and other pathogenic bacteria that can wreak havoc on your dog’s health.
-If you want to offer raw meat to your dog, strict hygiene precautions in the entire slaughter, cold chain, and preparation process need to be followed.
+If you want to offer raw meat to your dog, strict hygiene precautions must be followed during the entire slaughter, cold chain, and preparation process.

 2. Corned Beef